-- \Box Vehicles per Day = 2-3 vpd - $\Box \qquad Maximum and Average Trips Per Day = Max-4 vpd / Ave-2 vpd$ - Due to the minimal trips generated by the maintenance and operations of the Project, the existing low volume of traffic along the site access roadways, and the rural nature of the site (not an urbanized congested location), the traffic impacts on the roadway operating level of service will be negligible.

-Highway Problem Areas

-None within a 0.85-mile radius of the Project's proposed entrance on Scooter Lane.
+- □ Vehicles per Day = 2-3 vpd □ Maximum and Average Trips Per Day = Max-4 vpd / Ave-2 vpd - Due to the minimal trips generated by the maintenance and operations of the Project, the existing low volume of traffic along the site access roadways, and the rural nature of the site (not an urbanized congested location), the traffic impacts on the roadway operating level of service will be negligible. - Highway Problem Areas One Highway Problem Area is recorded within a 1.0-mile radius of the Project.
+According to Envision Jefferson 2035 Comprehensive Plan, dated 2015, the problem area (ID No. 28) is a 90-degree turn on Meyerstown Road, 0.85 mile from the project.